everyxs/FlightCoauthor/README.md

 # STATA code for reproducing table 1-7 and figure 3
 # Author Adam Ploszaj
-The modeling and analysis is done in STATA and code and data is shared at https://github.com/everyxs/FlightCoauthor/tree/master/data/WoS/SATA.
+The modeling and analysis is done in STATA and code and data is shared at https://github.com/everyxs/FlightCoauthor/tree/master/STATA.

 Regression analyses presented in the article can be replicated using STATA .do file: “AirSciColl_replication.do”.
 STATA version 14 or newer is needed to run the code.
 The STATA code uses analytical dataset named “AirSciColl_Analitical_Dataset.csv” that combines data tables described above.
 For convenience, the analitical dataset is limited to main variables used in the analysis.
 The code presented in “AirSciColl_replication.do” also allows reproduction of tables 1-7 and figure 3 from the main body of the article.

-For more details of the data, please refer to the document "AirSciColl-Supplementary_information.docx".
+For more details of the data, please refer to the document "Supplementary_information.docx".